Breaking bones for the marrow and stock.

-THE CONTENT OF THIS ARTICLE IS A SUGGESTION AND PERFORMED AT YOUR OWN RISK.
+THE CONTENT OF THIS ARTICLE IS A SUGGESTION AND CARRIED OUT AT YOUR OWN RISK.
 Be careful.

-If you have a bunch of whole bones and you like making bone broths, cooking, and rendering all the marrow - crack them open.
-A stone hammer will save you from having to saw them with a machine or by hand, or smack them with a steel hammer - which is usually not enough.
-The broken bones release the liquid marrow quickly during the cooking process and can thus be skimmed for preservation with minimal exposure to heat.
+You can crack open the bones you use for stock and render the marrow.
+A stone hammer will save you from having to saw them with a machine or by hand, or strike them with a steel hammer.
+The broken bones release the liquid marrow more quickly during the cooking process and can as result be skimmed for preservation with minimal exposure to heat.

-Get a hefty stone, preferably rectangular, with one flat face or the hammer will shoot off in odd directions when striking.
-Round the edges of your hammer stone where the thong will pass and overlap by striking with another small stone; this will mitigate abrasion.
-Wrap with the moist raw hide thong securely to the wood handle.
-A long strip of game skin wrapped moist will dry tight and rigid.
-Wrap also the bundles of the already wrapped babiche, and pull snug, you will put a heavy taught on your rawhide latching and keep the strips together; this also saves you from worrying too much about making the rock to handle wrap tight in the beginning.
+Find a hefty stone, preferably rectangular, with one flat face or the hammer will shoot off in odd directions when striking.
+Round the edges of your hammer stone where the babiche will overlap by striking them with another small stone; this will mitigate abrasion.
+Wrap with a long strip of moist raw hide securely to a wood handle.
+The game skin wrapped moist will dry tight and rigid.
+Wrap too the bundles of the already wrapped babiche, and pull tight; this will put a heavy taught on your rawhide latching and keep the strips together; this also saves you from making the rock to handle wrap ultra tight with the first wraps.

 |Pre stretching your babiche before wrapping will remove excess water and ensure an extra tight dry.|

-The handle is made to have a top wich will sit the stone snug and ultimatly have, only a slighly forward slant when mounted.
-The slant on the top will reduces the chances of the stone slipping back, reduce wear on the babiche when mauling, and make the handle more comfortable for the wrist when striking.
-The handle shown above and in the final images is able to sit the stone head closer to where your hand can grab and therefore provide a better leverage advantage than the handle with the hole.
+The handle is made to have a top wich will sit the stone snug and ultimately have, only a slightly forward slant when mounted.
+The slant on the top will reduce the chances of the stone slipping back, reduce wear on the babiche when mauling, and make the handle more comfortable for the wrist when striking

 I use a big, strong rock with a flat top for the anvil.